tkuhn/pmcoa-downloader/README.md

 License
 -------

-This is free software under the MIT License.
+This is free software in the public domain.
 See LICENSE.txt.